 - (1) In accordance with the Cyprus Companies Law, Cap.
-113, Section 55 (2) the share premium reserve can only be used by the Company in (a) paying up unissued shares of the Company to be issued to members of the Company as fully paid bonus shares; (b) writing off the expenses of, or the commission paid or discount allowed on, any issue of shares or debentures of the Company; and (c) providing for the premium payable on redemption of any redeemable preference shares or of any debentures of the Company. - (2) Companies incorporated in Cyprus which do not distribute 70% of their profits after tax, as defined by the Special Contribution for the Defense of the Republic Law, during the two years after the end of the year of assessment to which the profits refer, will be deemed to have distributed this amount as dividend.
-Special contribution for defence at 20% for the tax years 2012 and 2013 and 17% for 2014 and thereafter (on 2011 the rate was 15% up to 30 August 2011 and 17% thereafter) will be payable on such deemed dividend to the extent that the owners (individuals and companies) at the end of the period of two years from the end of the year of assessment to which the profits refer, are Cyprus tax residents.
+113, Section 55 (2) the share premium can only be used by the Company in (a) paying up unissued shares of the Company to be issued to members of the Company as fully paid bonus shares; (b) writing off the expenses of, or the commission paid or discount allowed on, any issue of shares or debentures of the Company; and (c) providing for the premium payable on redemption of any redeemable preference shares or of any debentures of the Company. - (2) Companies incorporated in Cyprus which do not distribute 70% of their profits after tax, as defined by the Special Contribution for the Defense of the Republic Law, during the two years after the end of the year of assessment to which the profits refer, will be deemed to have distributed this amount as dividend.
+Special contribution for defence at 20% for the tax years 2012 and 2013 and 17% for 2014 and thereafter will be payable on such deemed dividend to the extent that the owners (individuals and companies) at the end of the period of two years from the end of the year of assessment to which the profits refer, are Cyprus tax residents.
 The amount of this deemed dividend distribution is reduced by any actual dividend paid out of the profits of the relevant year at any time.
-This special contribution for defence is paid by the Company for the account of the owners. - The above requirements of the Law are not applied in the case of the Company due to the fact that its owners are not residents in Cyprus for tax purposes. - (3) In the year ended 31 December 2009, the beneficial owner made an additional capital contribution at the amount of UAH 925 122 311(US\$ 115 858 thousand), in his capacity as an owner.
+This special contribution for defence is paid by the Company for the account of the owners.

+The above requirements of the Law are not applied in the case of the Company due to the fact that its owners are not residents in Cyprus for tax purposes. - (3) In the year ended 31 December 2009, the beneficial owner made an Additional Capital Contribution of the amount of UAH 925 122 311 (USD equivalent is USD 115 858 thousand), in his capacity as an owner.
 This transaction was carried out under a debt for equity swap agreement resulting in a contibution but no issue of shares.